Remote Keyless Entry Systems

 diagnostic data, and lock status.

 The most advanced remote keyless entry systems are typically named Advanced Keys or Smart Keys.
 These keys employ RFID technology and have passive functions in addition to their active functions performed by pressing a button.
-A vehicle with a smart key can sense when the key is within a certain range of the vehicle (typically 1.5 meters) and then will unlock the driver car door or wait until the driver touches a specific section of the door (see Prius YouTube link below).
+A vehicle with a smart key can sense when the key is within a certain range of the vehicle (typically 1.5 meters) and then will unlock the driver car door or wait until the driver touches a specific section of the door.
 These keys typically also include passive ignition capabilities.
 If the driver is sitting in the driver's seat and pushes the ignition button, the car will turn on only when the smart key is within range.
-This is all done without the driver ever using a mechanical key.
-It should also be noted that the active functions on these smart key remotes typically operate at larger distances than standard remote entry key fobs.
-Most smart keys can operate at distances of 200 meters or more.

 - Radio frequency receivers